Why Does God Allow Disease? A Comparative Religious Answer

 FAQs

-Does the Bible say God sends disease as punishment?
+Does the Bible say God directly causes disease?

 0 Community answers